DaveBitter/minor-webdev_browser-technologies/week_1/exercise_2/README.md

 ![alt tag](https://raw.githubusercontent.com/DaveBitter/minor-webdev_browser-technologies/develop/week_1/exercise_2/screenshots/broadband_2.png)

 #### Possible Solutions
-We could show placeholder content like Faceboot, Slack etc. An example of this can ben found [here](http://cloudcannon.com/deconstructions/2014/11/15/facebook-content-placeholder-deconstruction.html).
+We could show placeholder content like Facebook, Slack etc. An example of this can be found [here](http://cloudcannon.com/deconstructions/2014/11/15/facebook-content-placeholder-deconstruction.html).
 It will basically show you what you're waiting on to be build.

 #### Working stuff
 The map shows the section that are loaded without having to wait for all the other sections.
 Because of this, you can already start looking around in those sections.

 The website also gives feedback to the user that it's calculating the neighborhood-match.
-This even gives te illusion that the calculation is done very toroughly when it takes a bit of time.
+This even gives te illusion that the calculation is done very thoroughly when it takes a bit of time.

 ### Cookies
 Nothing is broken due to disabling cookies because the website doesn't use any cookies.

 ### Local Storage
 #### Broken Stuff
-* Calculating neigborhood-match from user settings
+* Calculating neighborhood-match from user settings
 * Showing service detail page

 ![alt tag](https://raw.githubusercontent.com/DaveBitter/minor-webdev_browser-technologies/develop/week_1/exercise_2/screenshots/localstorage_0.png)